Summer Registration is Open. Click here to Register. Questions? Email thall@quincycollege.edu or text (617)984-1691

 • Excellent contextualized career programs that prepare students for workforce entry and postsecondary education advancement.

-• South Shore businesses with customizing courses with innovative instructional models for specific employee training needs that lead to career advancement.
+• Businesses with customizing courses with innovative instructional models for specific employee training needs that lead to career advancement.

 • Long-lasting career pathway opportunities to further education into Associate Degree programs at Quincy College, that promote the social and economic development of the region.